rjjrbatarao/collagejs/README.md

 ## Use Cases
 * Reupdating user interface based on server api response (SSR)
 * Presenting frontend straight from database like mongo or firebase
-* Dynamic injection of javascript functions
+* Dynamic injection and execution of javascript functions
 * Html elements can be served on multiple hosting or servers
 * You can reupdate specific element based on user interaction like click or input changes
 * Template engine alternative and crossplatform because its just json object